 - Time-consuming – it typically takes up lots of time that could be used to acquire customers, develop products, and launch marketing strategies.

 Third-party order fulfillment

 Retailers usually use this method when they run out of inventory storage space and don’t want to waste time packing and shipping orders.
 By relying on 3PL to take over, you would have more time to promote your brand.
-3PL would complete all the work for you, including receive inventory, picking, packing, shipping orders, deal with return items.
+3PL would complete all the work for you, including receiving inventory, picking, packing, shipping orders, and dealing with return items.

 Some of the top 3PL order fulfillment services with long-standing reputations are ShipBob, Red Stag, and DHL.
-Each 3PL is different and has their own unique services that would vary depending on your requirements, such as custom packaging, temperature control, and more.
+Each 3PL is different and has its unique benefits that would vary depending on your requirements, such as custom packaging, temperature control, and more.

 Advantages of 3PL order fulfillment:

-- Cost-saving since no need to invest in the warehouse or staff to pick and pack orders.
+- Cost-saving since there is no need to invest in the warehouse or staff to pick and pack orders.